Pensioners Hill Lookout

 Overview

-Please note: Toilets onsite are only open during events.
-The nearest public facilities are at Lion's Park, just down the road on the Oxley Highway.
+Please note: Onsite toilets open only during events.
+The nearest public facilities are at Lion's Park on the Oxley Highway.

 Accessibility